stclib/STC/README.md

 cmap discussion
 ---------------

-**cmap/cset** uses open hashing and is among the fastest hash-tables for C and C++.
+**cmap / cset** uses open hashing and is among the fastest hash-tables for C and C++.
 The default max load-factor is 0.85.

 You can customize the destroy-, hash-, equals- functions, but also define a convertion from a raw/literal type to the key-type specified.
 This is very useful when e.g. having cstr as key, and therefore a few using-macros are pre-defined for cmaps with cstr_t keys and/or values: